-The Concept and Origin
+The Concept and Origin Of MOAB

-Al Weimorts along with Joseph Fellenz (left), lead model maker, inspecting prototype of the bomb before being tested.
+Al Weimorts, along with Joseph Fellenz (left), lead model maker, inspecting prototype of the bomb before being tested.

-Since its initial launch in 2003, only 15 MOAB’s have been manufactured to date.
-Each bomb has an approximate weight of 9,800 kg, a length of 9.1 meters and a radius of 51.2 cm.
+Since its introduction in 2003, only 15 MOAB’s have been manufactured to date.
+Each has an approximate weight of 9,800 kg, a length of 9.1 meters and a radius of 51.2 cm.

 Wondering what it’s made of?
 The bomb is mainly composed of a mixture of several deadly and highly explosive chemicals known as the composition H6 with a medium weight aluminum casing wrapped around it.

 It’s Never Been Used Before (In Combat)